DD2480-Group-26/TagStudioClone/report.md

 1. plenary discussions/meetings;
 - Love: 2 hours.
-- Filip: 2 Hours.
+- Filip: 2 hours.
 - Adam: 2 hours.
+- Robin: 2 hours.

 2. discussions within parts of the group;
 - Love: 2 hours.
-- Filip: 2 Hours.
+- Filip: 2 hours.
 - Adam: 2 hours.
+- Robin: 2 hours.

 3. reading documentation;
 - Love: 1 hour.
-- Filip: 1 Hours.
+- Filip: 1 hours.
 - Adam: 2 hours.
+- Robin: 1 hour.

 4. configuration and setup;
 - Love: 3 hours.
 Since I had to change to python 3.12 which broke my python install and making it work again took some time.
 The developers provided a requirements file which installed almost all of the required dependencies.
 We only had to download FFMPEG separely.